bricolages/bricolage-streaming-preprocessor/README.md

 # Release Note

+## version 1.13.1
+- [fix] strload_tables record may not exist for the disabled streams or blackhole streams

 ## version 1.13.0
 - [CHANGE] Moves columns strload_stream_bundles.dest_bucket, .dest_prefix to strload_tables (Only one dest prefix per stream).